 - Restoration 1 of Long Island is fully licensed & insured.

 Professional Sewage Cleanup & Sanitizing Available 24/7 for

 You should never attempt to clean up sewage/sewer line backups yourself.
 They are much more dangerous than just a water backup.
 Sewage is extremely dangerous to your health.
 It contains viruses and disease-causing bacteria such as E-coli, salmonella, hepatitis A, giardia, cryptosporidium, tetanus, and others.
 These bacteria could affect your water supply.
 The smell alone is enough to make conditions unlivable.

 Only trained professionals wearing the proper suits and face coverings for sewage backup restoration should restore the damage.
 Restoration 1 of Long Island will provide a safe cleanup to prevent further damage.
 In addition, we will work to prevent mold, eliminate odors and sanitize the area for your safety.
 At the very least, sewer backups contain Gray water.
 Gray water comes from things like bathtubs, bathroom sinks, and washing machines.
 It may contain traces of dirt, hair, grease, and household cleaning product.
 You can reuse gray water to flush your toilets or water your garden.
-Blackwater, on the other hand, contains sewage and an abundance of harmful bacteria and other contaminants that should ONLY be cleaned up by professionals.
+On the other hand, blackwater contains sewage and an abundance of harmful bacteria and other contaminants.
 Blackwater sources include toilet overflow and sewer line backups.